genepi-freiburg/genepicoloc/README.md

 Using column names provided by the user, `read_sumstats()` automatically adapts the sumstats table for the required input format.
 - Name has the format of CHR:POS:REF:ALT (e.g., chr16:17906244:T:C).
 - rsID column is optional and can be filled with NA.
-- Note that p-value is represented as negative log10 (this is required for handling underflow issues in case of very low p-values, p < 1e-324, which is not uncommon in, e.g., large size pQTL studies)
+- Note that p-value is represented as negative log10 (this is required for handling underflow issues in case of very low p-values, p < 1e-324, which is not uncommon in, e.g., large size pQTL studies).
-- For more information on formatting, please check [good genepicoloc practice](#good-genepicoloc-practice)
+- For more information on formatting, please check [good genepicoloc practice](#good-genepicoloc-practice).

 Next, we will identify significant regions using `get_coloc_regions()` with the following parameters: